-Every where you look in Arequipa you will see offers for guided tours to Colca Canyon.
+Every where you look in Arequipa you will see offers for guided tours for hiking Colca Canyon.
 These vary greatly in price and quality.
 Many tour operators will tell you that it’s dangerous or impossible to hike Colca Canyon without a guide.
 This is simply not true.
-In November 2018 Vincent and I did a 3 day, 2 night trip to Colca Canyon independently and it was amazing.
+In November 2018 Vincent and I did a 3 day, 2 night trip to Colca Canyon without a guide or group and it was amazing.

 Why hike Colca Canyon?